 Is Siena Italy worth visiting?

 Siena is definitely worth the day trip from Florence.
 Ask anyone who has traveled through Tuscany and perhaps everyone would tell you that Siena is their favorite city in the region.
 With its captivating architecture, beautiful squares, and surrounding hilly landscape, everyone is doomed to fall in love with Siena.
+The city is also yet another city in Italy known for the combination of nature and history at its core.

 Is it better to stay in Florence or Siena?